my4ng/pugio/README.md

 ## License

-Pugio is licensed under the BSD+Patent license, see [LICENSE](LICENSE) for more details.
+Pugio is licensed under the BSD-2-Clause Plus Patent license, see [LICENSE](LICENSE) for more details.

 *Note: This license is designed to provide: a) a simple permissive license; b) that is compatible with the GNU General Public License (GPL), version 2; and c) which also has an express patent grant included.*